June 19, 2016

 Using the user research methods I discussed before you will want to prove your theories.
 Doing so can happen internally (at your company) or externally (out in the wild with real users).

 Performing internal validations gives you insight from people who know your product and platform.
-This is often useful for getting into the finer details of a user experience and pointing out any inconsistencies, bugs, or general look and feel.
+This is often useful for getting into the finer details of user experience and pointing out any inconsistencies, bugs, or general look and feel.

 External validation helps pinpoint the pitfalls of the bigger picture experience.
 Most users won’t care about bugs or the software used to build the product.
 They are only concerned with solving their own problems in an easier way.